 All viruses mutate and they mutate often, says Andrew Pekosz, professor of molecular microbiology and immunology at the Johns Hopkins Bloomberg School of Public Health.
 But when a mutation causes a virus to change its behavior — maybe the virus becomes more contagious or more lethal than previous versions — it gets classified as a variant.

 Delta — the World Health Organization (WHO) names coronavirus variants after Greek letters — is the latest variant of concern in the U.S. Here's what you need to know about it.

 1. Delta is spreading quickly

 One thing that sets the delta variant apart from other coronavirus strains is the speed at which it's spreading.
-In just a few months’ time, the delta variant went from being nonexistent in the U.S. to now making up the majority of new COVID-19 cases, according to data from the Centers for Disease Control and Prevention (CDC).
-In some areas of the country, it's responsible for nearly three-fourths of new infections.
+In just a few months’ time, the delta variant went from being nonexistent in the U.S. to now making up the vast majority (about 83 percent) of new COVID-19 cases, according to data from the Centers for Disease Control and Prevention (CDC).

-It's a pattern that's played out in other countries, as well — most notably India, where delta was first identified, and the United Kingdom, where it is also the dominant variant.
+It's a pattern that's played out in other countries, as well — most notably India, where delta was first identified, and the United Kingdom.
 “As soon as [the delta variant] enters a country, it starts a real upward trajectory and eventually becomes the dominant virus, or at least the majority of virus circulating in that country,” Pekosz says.
-“So that’s telling us that there’s something about this virus that’s making it better to transmit in the population, because it’s given [other variants] a head start, and it‘s still able to catch up and overtake them in terms of the numbers of infected people.”
+“So that’s telling us that there’s something about this virus that’s making it better to transmit in the population, because it’s given [other variants] a head start, and it’s still able to catch up and overtake them in terms of the numbers of infected people.”

 2. Delta may cause different symptoms